Tim Walz's wife Gwen discloses she used different fertility treatment than IVF

 He told the Star Tribune in March that the couple underwent fertility treatments for seven years before Gwen became pregnant with their daughter, Hope.

 In early August, soon after his selection as Harris' running mate, other outlets referred to the family's "IVF journey," although they did not quote Walz on the type of fertility treatments his wife had undergone.
-IUI treatment is an artificial insemination process that typically requires stimulant shots, as IVF does.
-But unlike IVF, an IUI treatment inserts sperm into the uterus to increase the chances of fertilization.
-IVF treatments involve the creation of embryos in a laboratory facility, and they are then transferred into the uterus.
+IUI is an artificial insemination process that typically requires stimulant shots, as IVF does.
+But IUI treatments insert sperm into the uterus to increase the chances of fertilization, while IVF treatments involve the creation of embryos in a laboratory facility that are then transferred into the uterus.
 IVF currently faces a number of legal challenges, while IUI does not.

 "This gets personal for me and my family," Tim Walz said earlier this month at the Philadelphia rally alongside Harris hours after being announced as her running mate.
 "When my wife and I decided to have children we spent years going through infertility treatments.
 And I remember praying every night for a call for good news.
 The pit in my stomach when the phone rang, and the agony when we heard that the treatments hadn't worked.
 So, this wasn't by chance that when we welcomed my daughter into the world.
 We named her Hope."